Mickael-Roger/aws-architect/aws.md

 - Schedule Events

+### VPC Flow logs

+- Logs about IP traffic inside a VPC
+- Stored in a log group in CloudWatch

+### Access Logs

+Can be activate on :
+- ELB Logs
+- CloudFront Logs
+- S3 Access Logs

 ## CloudTrail

 AWS API logging service.
 Logs all APi calls made to AWS

 - All created logs are placed into a S3 Bucket.
 Service is free except S3 storage used by logs.
 - Need to be enabled for each region
 - Can send events to CloudWatch Logs